casper-network/docs/source/docs/casper/dapp-dev-guide/list-cspr.md

 );
 ```

 To create the `payment` parameter for the deploy, we need a deploy cost.
-The actual costs can be pulled from the network [`chainspec`](https://github.com/casper-network/casper-node/blob/release-1.4.8/resources/production/chainspec.toml).
+The actual costs can be pulled from the network chainspec.
+Here is the [`chainspec for version 1.4.8`](https://github.com/casper-network/casper-node/blob/release-1.4.8/resources/production/chainspec.toml).
+You will need the chainspec for the network version you are using.

 Use the `DeployUtil.standardPayment` method for creating `payment`.